Skip to main content

 • Great for any size of dataset, that does not require real-time updates.

-• Common use cases: reports, analytics, etc.
+• Common use cases: reports, analytics, and so on.

-• Points to a Managed Dataset (can be in another application), without duplicating data.
+• Points to a managed dataset (can be in another application), without duplicating data.

 • Common use case: Simplifies dataset design in commingled datasets.